AMD-OSX/AMD_Vanilla/README.md

 # Read Me First!

-Resize bar bios Option (C.A.M in some x299 bios) is not supported in Clover Bootloader.
-DO NOT USE otherwise system hangs

 Patches are now universal across 15h, 16h, 17h and 19h by utilizing the OpenCore Kernel Quirk `ProvideCurrentCpuInfo`.
 OpenCore 0.7.1 or newer is required.

+Resize bar bios Option (C.A.M in some x299 bios) is now supported in Clover Bootloader, use it from master, commit b624e4d1e.

 Make sure to ****enable**** this quirk or the system ****won't boot****.